Bela Lugosi: Typecasting

 Through his association with Dracula (in which he appeared with minimal makeup, using his natural, heavily accented voice), Lugosi found himself typecast as a horror villain in films such as Murders in the Rue Morgue (1932), The Black Cat (1934) and The Raven (1935) for Universal, and the independent White Zombie (1932).

 Lugosi auditioned for many roles in an attempt to break from typecasting.
 He lost out to Lionel Barrymore for the role of Grigori Rasputin in Rasputin and the Empress (also 1932); C. Henry Gordon for the role of Surat Khan in Charge of the Light Brigade (1936), and Basil Rathbone for the role of Commissar Dimitri Gorotchenko in Tovarich (1937), a role Lugosi had played on stage.
 He played the elegant, somewhat hot-tempered General Nicholas Strenovsky-Petronovich in International House (1933).

 Regardless of controversy, five films at Universal – The Black Cat (1934), The Raven (1935), The Invisible Ray (1936), Son of Frankenstein (1939), Black Friday (1940), plus minor cameo performances in Gift of Gab (1934) and two at RKO Pictures, You'll Find Out (1940) and The Body Snatcher (1945) – paired Lugosi with Boris Karloff.
 Despite the relative size of their roles, Lugosi inevitably received second billing, below Karloff.
 There are contradictory reports of Lugosi's attitude toward Karloff, with some claiming that he was openly resentful of Karloff's long-term success and ability to gain good roles beyond the horror arena, while others indicated the two actors were amicable.
 In interviews, Karloff stated that Lugosi was initially mistrustful of him, but they were eventually able to work together amicably.
 Others have commented that Karloff's on-set demand to break from filming for mid-afternoon tea annoyed Lugosi.
-Lugosi played a few heroic leads, as in Universal's The Black Cat where Karloff played the villain; The Invisible Ray; and a romantic role in producer Sol Lesser's adventure serial The Return of Chandu (1934), but his typecasting problem appears to have been too entrenched to be alleviated by those films.
+Lugosi played a few heroic leads, as in Universal's The Black Cat, The Invisible Ray, and a romantic role in producer Sol Lesser's adventure serial The Return of Chandu (1934), but his typecasting problem appears to have been too entrenched to be alleviated by those films.

 Lugosi addressed his plea to be cast in non-horror roles directly to casting directors through his listing in the 1937 Players Directory, published by the Academy of Motion Picture Arts and Sciences.
 In it, he called it "an error" for directors to believe he was only suited for horror films.